-Aarti’s first book, Here We Are (Macmillan), chronicles her unlikely journey from undocumented kid in Queens, New York to national voice on the frontlines of the most powerful industry on earth – with deportation, a kidnapping, and Harvard along the way.
+Aarti’s first book, Here We Are (Macmillan), chronicles her family’s 30-year campaign to make America home.
+The Shahanis’ journey from undocumented immigrants to citizens included extreme ups and downs — poverty, prisons, deportation, kidnapping, Harvard.
+It’s a rare window into the first generation experience, youth activism, and working-class Asian Americans.
 An Amazon bestseller, the memoir has garnered critical acclaim and been added to school curriculum as essential reading.Download Bio

 Here We AreTo Migrate To America...It's the Boldest Act of One's Life